lzakrzewski/FacebookAuthenticationBundle/Resources/doc/annotation_facebook_id.md

 use FOS\UserBundle\Model\User as BaseUser;
 use Doctrine\ORM\Mapping as ORM;
-use Lucaszz\FacebookAuthenticationBundle\Model\FacebookUser;
+use Lzakrzewski\FacebookAuthenticationBundle\Model\FacebookUser;
-use Lucaszz\FacebookAuthenticationBundle\Annotation as Lucaszz;
+use Lzakrzewski\FacebookAuthenticationBundle\Annotation as Lzakrzewski;

 /**
  * @ORM\Entity